woodyisorange/SideProjects/README.md

-# Hobby Projects
+# Side Projects
-A collection of experiments and interests.
+A collection of experiments and interests with common platform layer and utility code.

 ## Dependencies
+### Linux
 On Linux platforms we require:
+- make
-- X11 (
+- X11